Tips on Mastering the GMAT

 - Manhattan Sentence Correction

-Some popular software are:
+Some popular softwares are:

 Most sites include study plans that you can follow and track your progress.
 You can follow a daily schedule or a weekly schedule and keep track of your topics covered.